Princeton Triangle Club: Early growth

-Financial problems caused Club members to curtail expenses in 1895.
+Financial problems caused club members to curtail expenses in 1895.
 Neither the February production, Who's Who, nor the May offering, Snowball, were written by students, and both had relatively small casts.
-The following year the Club turned to a recent graduate, Post Wheeler '91, in hopes that his magic touch as co-author of The Honorable Julius Caesar could be repeated, and they were pleased with the result.
+The following year the club turned to a recent graduate, Post Wheeler '91, in hopes that his magic touch as co-author of The Honorable Julius Caesar could be repeated, and they were pleased with the result.

 The Mummy (1895–96) was also notable as the first production in Triangle's new home, the Casino, located on the lower campus near the present-day McCarter Theatre site.
 Yet another innovation was attempted in 1897.
 A Tiger Lily, the first Triangle show to be based on Princeton student life, was part of a double bill with Lend Me Five Shillings, a British farce.
-Since neither show was a great success, the Club returned to the tried and true in 1898 with a revival of Po-ca-hon-tas.
+Since neither show was a great success, the club returned to the tried and true in 1898 with a revival of Po-ca-hon-tas.

 The Privateer, presented in 1899, was originally entitled The Captain's Kidd Sister, but the name was changed because the University of Pennsylvania's Mask and Wig Club had already produced a show about Captain Kidd.
 The "Privateer March" was the first commercially published Triangle song.

 Traditions begin

 In 1901, with The King of Pomeru, Triangle ventured for the first time to New York, and the next year the club ventured as far as Pittsburgh.
-After the 1901 New York performance, Franklin B. Morse 1895 proposed a meeting to organize Triangle alumni, who he believed could help promote the club, build its reputation, arrange the annual tour, collect materials and memorabilia, and generally socialize among themselves.
+After the 1901 New York performance, Franklin B. Morse (1895) proposed a meeting to organize Triangle alumni, who he believed could help promote the club, build its reputation, arrange the annual tour, collect materials and memorabilia, and generally socialize among themselves.
 In June of that year, thirty-seven alumni met in Princeton, and the Triangle Board of Trustees was established.

-During the first decade of the 20th century, the organization of Triangle became increasingly structured.
-Printed copies of the script, "for the exclusive use of candidates," first appear in the archives with The Man From Where (1903–04).

-Although A Woodland Wedding (1899–1900) included a specialty skirt dance, and "The Pony Ballet" was a part of Tabasco Land (1905–06), The Mummy Monarchs kickline in 1907 was the first of that tradition to be documented photographically in the Triangle Archives.
+After 1900, the Triangle became increasingly established.
+Printed copies of the scripts began appearing (the first was The Man From Where, performed 1903–04).
+Performing off campus and on became the norm, which led faculty to vett texts and performances were vetted before the students left campus with their show.
+Jenny Davidson Hibben, the wife of Princeton President John Grier Hibben, cut off-color passages or topics she considered morally inappropriate.
+She was a practicing Presbyterian.

+In 1907, the first kickline was performed.
+It was part of The Mummy Monarch, but soon became a standard element of Triangle shows.